cloudwego/hertz-examples/bizdemo/hertz_casbin/README.md

-# hertz_session
+# hertz_casbin

 ## Introduce

-A demo with `Hertz` and `Casbin`, this demo aims to understand the application of rbac.
+A demo with `Hertz` and `Casbin`, this demo aims to understand the application of permissions.

 Casbin is a powerful and efficient open-source access control library for Golang projects.
 It provides support for enforcing authorization based on various access control models.